-When a UE is not indicated with a DCI that DCI field 'Time domain resource assignment' indicating an entry which contains repetitionNumber in PDSCH-TimeDomainResourceAllocation, and it is indicated with two TCI states in a codepoint of the DCI field 'Transmission Configuration Indication' and DM-RS port(s) within two CDM groups in the DCI field 'Antenna Port(s)' and it is not configured with higher layer parameter sfnSchemePDSCH, the UE may expect to receive a single PDSCH where the association between the DM-RS ports and the TCI states are as defined in Clause 5.1.6.2.
+When a UE is not indicated with a DCI that DCI field 'Time domain resource assignment' indicating an entry which contains repetitionNumber in PDSCH-TimeDomainResourceAllocation, and it is indicated with two TCI states in a codepoint of the DCI field 'Transmission Configuration Indication' for the UE not configured with dl-OrJointTCI-StateList, or when the UE configured with dl-OrJointTCI-StateList is having two indicated TCI States to be applied to PDSCH, and is indicated with DM-RS port(s) within two CDM groups in the DCI field 'Antenna Port(s)' and it is not configured with higher layer parameter sfnSchemePDSCH, the UE may expect to receive a single PDSCH where the association between the DM-RS ports and the TCI states are as defined in Clause 5.1.6.2.

-When a UE is not indicated with a DCI that DCI field 'Time domain resource assignment' indicating an entry which contains repetitionNumber in PDSCH-TimeDomainResourceAllocation, and it is indicated with one TCI states in a codepoint of the DCI field 'Transmission Configuration Indication', the UE procedure for receiving the PDSCH upon detection of a PDCCH follows Clause 5.1.
+When a UE is not indicated with a DCI that DCI field 'Time domain resource assignment' indicating an entry which contains repetitionNumber in PDSCH-TimeDomainResourceAllocation, and it is not configured with dl-OrJointTCI-StateList and is indicated with one TCI states in a codepoint of the DCI field 'Transmission Configuration Indication', or it is configured with dl-OrJointTCI-StateList and is expected to apply one indicated TCI states to PDSCH, the UE procedure for receiving the PDSCH upon detection of a PDCCH follows Clause 5.1.

 When a UE is configured with higher layer parameter sfnSchemePDSCH set to either 'sfnSchemeA' or 'sfnSchemeB' and

-- if the UE reports its capability of sfn-SchemeA-DynamicSwitching-r17 or sfn-SchemeB-DynamicSwitching-r17, the UE is indicated with one or two TCI state(s) in a codepoint of the DCI field 'Transmission Configuration Indication' in DCI format 1_1/1_2, or
+- if the UE reports its capability of sfn-SchemeA-DynamicSwitching or sfn-SchemeB-DynamicSwitching, the UE not configured with dl-OrJointTCI-StateList is indicated with one or two TCI state(s) in a codepoint of the DCI field ‘Transmission Configuration Indication’ in DCI format 1_1/1_2, or the UE configured with dl-OrJointTCI-StateList is having one or two indicated TCI States to be applied to PDSCH

-- otherwise, the UE is not expected to be indicated with one TCI state per any of TCI codepoint by MAC CE, and the UE is indicated with two TCI states in a codepoint of the DCI field 'Transmission Configuration Indication' in DCI format 1_1/1_2, and
+- otherwise, the UE not configured with dl-OrJointTCI-StateList is not expected to be indicated with one TCI state per any of TCI codepoint by MAC CE, and the UE is indicated with two TCI states in a codepoint of the DCI field 'Transmission Configuration Indication' in DCI format 1_1/1_2, or the UE configured with dl-OrJointTCI-StateList is having two indicated TCI States to be applied to PDSCH

 the UE procedure for receiving the PDSCH upon detection of a PDCCH follows clause 5.1 and the QCL assumption for the PDSCH as defined in clause 5.1.5.